pglammers/pinkscape/README.md

 It also depends `plum-dispatch` for internal type checking.

 ## Tutorial
-For now there is no tutorial.
-We refer to the examples for some simple use cases.
+There is no tutorial for now, and we refer to the `examples` folder instead.
+The following examples are well-annotated.
+- `examples/template_0_circles`
+- `examples/template_1_circles_triangular`

 ## Task list
-- [ ] Add basic text support
+- [ ] Add support for basic text
-- [ ] Add definitions and arrow tips
+- [ ] Add support for definitions and arrow tips
-- [ ] Add examples
-- [ ] Add tutorial